Maurice Richardson: a conservative man

 AC/004/01/23/02 – Maurice Richardson, 1975

-With then Société Jersiaise President, Nicolette Le Quesne Westwood, I made a short trip from 7 Pier Road, through and out the back of Town, up Trinity Hill to Maurice’s home, Ville Mars.
+With the then Société Jersiaise President, Nicolette Le Quesne Westwood, I made a short trip from 7 Pier Road, through and out the back of Town, up Trinity Hill to Maurice’s home, Ville Mars.
 Nestled above Grand Vaux, surrounded by defensive vegetation, the property was somewhat dilapidated, but refreshingly authentic compared to the vulgar wealth so prevalent in Jersey.
 Maurice had lived here since 1949.
 Crumpled boxes containing files, albums, and folders, as well as loose photographs were gathered in the hall of the granite farmhouse.
 The cardboard boxes were damaged and dusty, the files and folders mouldy and infested.
-As I packed them into the boot and along the backseats of the Nicky’s Mini Cooper, I wondered to myself whether this was going to be worth the trip.
+As I packed them into the boot and along the backseat of the Nicky’s Mini Cooper, I must admit to wondering was going to be worth the trip.
 Eager to find out, I began cleaning and listing that afternoon.

-Maurice’s collection is shaped in part by his involvement with the Société.
+Maurice’s collection is shaped in a large part by his involvement with the Société.
 Maurice served as President and was a very active member during a tense period in the organisation’s history.
-Portraits of Joan Stevens, Arthur Mourant, Frank Le Maistre and other giants originating from the Société’s golden pre-Occupation period are found throughout, between images of farm work, family and friends.
+Portraits of Joan Stevens, Arthur Mourant, Frank Le Maistre and other giants of the Société’s second golden period are found throughout, between images of his environment: farming, family and friends.
 In order to make sense of broader themes, an understanding of Maurice beyond these obvious associations is necessary.
-His obituary in the Société Jersiaise Annual Bulletin, describes him as ‘firmly conservative’, both politically and economically.
-This statement and similar anecdotal descriptions led me to question how much did these deep conservative views shape Maurice’s work as a photographer.
+His obituary in the Société Jersiaise Annual Bulletin, describes him as, firmly conservative, both politically and economically.
+This statement and similar anecdotal descriptions of Maurice led me to ask the question, did his deeply conservative views shape his work as a photographer?

 AC/004/05/21/12 – Maurice Richardson, 1981-83